chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ## Peripherals subsystem

 Caliptra includes QSPI and UART peripherals that are used to facilitate alternative operating modes and debug.
-In the first generation, Caliptra includes code to enable QSPI in the RTL, but does not support the BMI profile.
-Therefore, QSPI must not be enabled.
+In the first generation, Caliptra does not support enabling the QSPI interface.
 Similarly, the UART interface exists to facilitate firmware debug in an FPGA prototype, but should be disabled in final silicon.
 SystemVerilog defines used to disable these peripherals are described in the [Caliptra Integration Specification](https://github.com/chipsalliance/caliptra-rtl/blob/main/docs/CaliptraIntegrationSpecification.md).
 Operation of these peripherals is described in the following sections.

 ### QSPI Flash Controller